ardangelo/beepy-ppa/README.md

     - Why not WASD?
 This way, you can place your thumb in the middle of all four of these keys, and more fluidly move the cursor without mistyping
 - R: Home, F: End, O: PageUp, P: PageDown
 - Q: Alt+Left (back one word), A: Alt+Right (forward one word)
-- T: Tab (dismisses Meta mode)
+- T: Tab (dismisses meta mode)
-- X: Apply Control to next key (dismisses Meta mode)
+- X: Apply Control to next key (dismisses meta mode)
-- C: Apply Alt to next key (dismisses Meta mode)
+- C: Apply Alt to next key (dismisses meta mode)
-- 0: Toggle display black/white inversion
+- 0: Toggle Sharp display inversion
 - N: Decrease keyboard brightness
 - M: Increase keyboard brightness
 - $: Toggle keyboard backlight
-- Touchpad click (while in Meta mode): Enable touchpad scroll mode (up and down arrrow keys)
-   - Other Meta mode keys will continue to work as normal
-   - Exiting meta mode will also exit touchpad scroll mode
-   - Subsequent clicks of the touchpad will type Enter.
-- Esc: ("Back" button): exit meta mode
+- Esc: (Back button): exit meta mode

 Typing any other key while in Meta mode will exit Meta mode and send the key as if it was typed normally.